Shontayne Hape: Early life

-A Massey High School student, Hape started his rugby education as a Te Atatu Roosters junior.
+New zA Massey High School student, Hape started his rugby education as a Te Atatu Roosters junior, which was coached by his father and managed by his mother.
 He played for the New Zealand Secondary Schools team in 1998.
 Hape played for the Glenora Bears in the 2001 Bartercard Cup.

 Rugby league career

 New Zealand Warriors

 Hape signed for the Auckland Warriors in 1999.
 In the same year, he played for the Junior Kiwis and New Zealand Māori.
 In 2000 Hape made his first grade debut for the Warriors and earned the great honour of Rookie of the Year award.

 In 2001, the Warriors reached the play-offs and Hape played in the series.
 In round two of the 2002 season Hape injured his anterior cruciate ligament, which ruled him out for the year and he missed the Grand Final.

 Bradford Bulls

 Fellow New Zealander Robbie Paul pointed out Hape to Bradford Bulls, who signed him in 2003.
 Helped to settle into English life by Paul and his wife, Hape missed only one of the Bulls' 35 games in the 2003 season, scoring 15 tries.

 Hape played for the Bradford Bulls at centre and scored a try in their 2003 Super League Grand Final victory against the Wigan Warriors.
 Having won Super League VIII, Bradford played against 2003 NRL Premiers, the Penrith Panthers in the 2004 World Club Challenge.
 Hape played at centre in the Bulls' 22–4 victory.